CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/thelidlesseye.md

 The following actions may be taken in any order:

- - Play a character card **or** a Wizard card (if allowable).
+ - Play a character card.
- - Reorganize your characters at the same Haven into any number of companies.
+ - Reorganize your characters at the same Darkhaven into any number of companies. _Standard Rules:_ You may reorganize at any site.
  - Shift your characters between being controlled by general influence and being controlled by direct influence.
- - Transfer items between your characters at the same site.
+ - Store items at a Darkhaven and transfer items between your characters at the same site.
 A corruption check is required for the character giving up an item.
- - Store items or other designated resources from your companies at a Haven site **or** at sites specified on the item cards.
-A corruption check is required for the character giving up an item.
+ - Store other designated resources from your companies at sites specified on their cards.
  - Each of your companies may do one of the following:
       - Stay at its current site.
-      - Play another site (face down) that can be moved to (i.e., reached) directly from the company’s current site.
-This is the company’s new site card.
+      - Play another site (face down) that can be moved to directly from the company’s current site (its site of origin).
-      - _Standard Rules Only:_ Play a new site card and a series of up to four specific regions that connect the current site with the new site.
-(See [pages 54-56](/rules-archive/the-wizards-unlimited#region-movement).)
+      - _Standard Rules:_ See [pages 60]() for other options.

 ### Long-event Phase